taimur1511/devops-learning-/linux/fundamentals/permissions.md

 <img width="459" height="194" alt="image" src="https://github.com/user-attachments/assets/73f9813a-8953-4cb4-bc73-528297d2aa64" />

 - I created a file called linux.permissions
-- I then used `ls -l` to view the permissions which showed lrwxrwxrwx
+- I then used `ls -l` to view the permissions which showed `-rw-r--r--`
-- I then used `chmod 775` to change the permissions (used a chmod calculator to get 775)
+- I then used `chmod 775` to change the permissions.
+I used a chmod calculator to understand which numerical value to use.
-- I then used `ls -l` to view the new permissions which showed -rwxrwxr-x
+- I then used `ls -l` to view the new permissions which showed `-rwxrwxr-x`
 - This shows the Owner has read, write and execute permissions.
-The group also has read, write and execute permissions Other have only read and execute permissions.
+The group also has read, write and execute permissions and Other only have read and execute permissions and not write permissions